-Some reports even mention that Gautam Buddha on his journey from or to Rajgir had stopped near Silao when some locals offered him the sweet.
+A Times of India report even mentions that Gautam Buddha on his journey from or to Rajgir had stopped near Silao when some locals offered him the sweet.
 Impressed by it, the spiritual leader then encouraged his disciples to taste it too and make it more popular.

-Another piece suggests that archaeologist JD Beglar who visited the area in 1872-73 found some locals mentioning khaja’s origins to be connected to king Vikramaditya.
+Another piece by The Daily Pioneer suggests that archaeologist JD Beglar who visited the area in 1872-73 found some locals mentioning khaja’s origins to be connected to king Vikramaditya.
 It was Beglar’s research that helped Silao khaja get its GI tag in 2018.
 Today, this region is a popular spot for travelling foodies looking to stock up on the famous kakinada khaja.

 Charming South Indian Royalty